 How weather affects your roof in the summer

-In the summer, heat can lead to roof damage, too.
+Summer heat can lead to roof damage, too.
 The Asphalt Roofing Manufacturers Association (ARMA) found that in a poorly ventilated attic, the temperature in the attic may eventually reach 140°F on a 90°F day.
 Extremely hot temperatures can, over time, cause your roof materials, including the roof shingles and decking (the wood surface underneath) to degrade.
 UV rays can also damage shingles.

 When it’s time to replace your roof, make sure that you choose shingles that are made to withstand the effects of UV rays, and apply roof coatings that have high reflectivity and emissivity properties that will reflect the heat away from your home rather than trap it inside.